Safe RCC – COVID 19 Updates

 - To keep all students, faculty, staff, and visitors reduce the spread of COVID-19:

-- Face coverings are required in all public locations including hallways, classrooms, labs and even outside locations where a safe distance of six feet cannot be maintained.
+- Face coverings are required in all public locations including hallways, classrooms, and labs where a safe distance of six feet cannot be maintained.

 - COVID-19 stations have been placed in designated, high traffic areas.
 The stations are stocked with a limited supply of disposable masks, face shields and hand sanitizer, and should be used as needed.